 A Member in Public Practice is a partner in a Firm based in Australia.
 The Member's Firm has entered in to an agreement with a company in India to perform accounting work for the Australian Firm.
-In the coming year and going forward 80% of the SME accounting work of the Australian Firm is to be undertaken by the Indian company.
+In the coming year and going forward 80% of the SME accounting work of the Australian firm is to be undertaken by the Indian company.

 The Firm is Outsourcing a Material Business Activity to the Indian company.
-The Indian company is providing an Outsourced Service to the Firm which is likely to require consideration of APES GN 30.
+The Indian company is providing an Outsourced Service to the Firm that it is within the scope of APES GN 30.

-A Member in Public Practice provides accounting services to medium-sized companies and transfers Client data into a general ledger system using Cloud Computing hosted by an external IT provider.
+A Member in Public Practice provides accounting services to medium-sized companies and transfers Client data into a general ledger system using cloud computing hosted by an external IT provider.

 The Member is using an Outsourced Service Provider in respect of a Material Business Activity.
-Accordingly, this is an Outsourcing arrangement which is likely to require consideration of APES GN 30.
+Accordingly, this is an Outsourcing arrangement which is within the scope of APES GN 30.

 A Member in Public Practice provides accounting services to medium-sized companies operating in various industries.
 To perform this role for selected companies, the Member obtains company data from their bookkeepers.
-The Member has recently gained an understanding of Cloud Computing technology and has recommended to the bookkeepers to transfer the respective Clients on to Cloud Computing to make the accounting process more efficient.
+The Member has recently gained an understanding of cloud computing technology and has recommended to the bookkeepers to transfer the respective Clients on to cloud computing to make the accounting process more efficient.

-The Member is merely recommending the benefits of Cloud Computing technology to the bookkeepers, which is different to providing an Outsourced Service in respect of a Material Business Activity.
-In these circumstances, it is unlikely that the Member needs to consider APES GN 30.
+The Member is merely recommending the benefits of cloud computing technology to the bookkeepers which is different to providing an Outsourced Service in respect of a Material Business Activity.
+Accordingly, the professional advice provided by the Member to the bookkeepers to use cloud computing is not within the scope of APES GN 30.